robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 We need HTML and CSS.

-> Pro tip: This is front-end web development!
+> **Pro tip**: This is front-end web development!

 <aside class="notes">

 **Talking Points:**

-- "Our `hello world` Flask app is beautiful.
-But not everyone else knows how to look at it and fully appreciate its beauty."
+- Our `hello world` Flask app is beautiful.
+But not everyone else knows how to look at it and fully appreciate its beauty.
-- "In this lesson we're going to focus on HTML."
+- In this lesson, we're going to focus on HTML.
 </aside>

 ---